I think apple cider vinegar is absolutely amazing. Seriously, ah-mazing.

 10. Kills Weeds Naturally

-ACV can be used as a natural, pet-friendly weed killer when used alone or mixed with soap, salt, lemon juice or even essential oils and sprayed directly on weeds.
-Be sure to spray carefully and avoid getting the solution on healthy plants as it can potentially kill them, too.
+ACV can be used as a natural, pet-friendly weed killer when used alone or mixed with soap, salt, lemon juice or even essential oils, and sprayed directly onto weeds.
+Be sure to spray carefully and avoid getting the solution on healthy plants as it can potentially kill them.

 11. As a Household Cleaner

 Mix together equal parts ACV and water to make an all-natural household cleaner.
-Thanks to its antibacterial properties, it’s effective at killing germs and keeping the house spotless.
+Thanks to its antibacterial properties, apple cider vinegar is very effective at killing germs and keeping the house spotless.

 12. Dish Cleaner

-Adding some ACV to your detergent when washing dishes can be an effective way to kill bacteria and keep dishes clean.
+Adding some apple cider vinegar to your detergent when washing dishes can be an effective way to kill bacteria and keep dishes clean.
 If using a dishwasher, add it directly to the water a few minutes after starting up the cycle to boost its antibacterial effects.

-Have you ever used apple cider vinegar before?
+Have you used apple cider vinegar before?
 Have you used it as a natural remedy?
-Share in the comments.
+Share in the comments below.